jspotten/collaborate/README.md

 - If we want to use database functions that add or query for certain things, export them by typing module.exports = {function1, function2, ...};
 - Make sure your server/index JS file adds the Database: const DB = require('./[databaseName].js');
 - Now for each of our endpoints, we can use our defined database tractions to do certain things like updating scores and querying for data.

+Simon Login:
+- bcrypt: it is a library that provides hashing capabilities for making passwords/authtokens unrecognizable or crackable.
+- 409 error code used to tell the user that the info provided is already in use for another existing user.
+- When creating a cookie to store the info passed in to be verified, we can add three properties to make it more secure:
+  - secure: ensures that only HTTPS is used when passing the cookie back; no HTTP or any other protocol.
+  - httpOnly: will not be accessed or looked at by any JavaScript on the browser.
+  - sameSite: the cookie's return destination is strictly the domain that generated it.
+- Every cookie is given a specific name and an authentication token.
+- We can divide up the responsiblities for routers which handle the various endpoints.
+An example of this is wrapping one router in another which specifically does the verification of credentials for endpoints before proceeding.
+- Send a 404 code for things that are unknown like trying to login with credentials for an account that doesn't exits.
+- Use bcrypt.compare to compare the hashed password stored in the database with the password provided by the end-user.
+- When logging out, clear the cookie of contents like the authtoken and return a status code of 204.
+- Optional Chaining operator('?.'): enables you to read the value of a property located deep within a chain of connected objects without having to check that a child actually exists deep in the object or not.
+- Can use setDisplay function to block or show certain elements by their ID.
+- To create bootstrap elements, you can do new bootstrap.[bootstrap element] to create the element you want from the framework.

 <br></br>